Kamil-L/Homework_AT_School_V4_Lesson2/README.md

-Implementation of method which creating 5, 10 o 15 token's length
+Implementation of method which creating 5, 10 or 15 token's length